-We are a clinical-stage biopharmaceutical company with a limited operating history.
-As an organization, we have not demonstrated an ability to successfully complete late-stage clinical trials, obtain regulatory approvals, manufacture our product candidates at commercial scale or arrange for a third party to do so on our behalf, conduct sales and marketing activities necessary for successful commercialization, or obtain reimbursement in the countries of sale.
+We are primarily a clinical-stage biopharmaceutical company with a limited operating history.
+CARVYKTITM, our first approved product, received initial FDA approved on February 28, 2022 and we are now beginning commercialization efforts.
+As an organization, we have demonstrated limited ability to successfully complete late-stage clinical trials and obtain regulatory approvals, and we have demonstrated no ability to manufacture our product candidates at commercial scale or arrange for a third party to do so on our behalf, conduct sales and marketing activities necessary for successful commercialization, or obtain reimbursement in the countries of sale.
 We may encounter unforeseen expenses, difficulties, complications, and delays in achieving our business objectives.
 Our short history as an operating company makes any assessment of our future success or viability subject to significant uncertainty.
 If we do not address these risks successfully or are unable to transition at some point from a company with a research and development focus to a company capable of supporting commercial activities, then our business will be materially harmed.